Ravisankar-S/Useless-Adventures/README.md

 <h1>Here its TEAM NOVA'S useless project</h1>
-We the team of 3
+We the team of Three
-                RAVISANKAR S
+                RAVISANKAR S,
-                GOKUL SURESH
+                GOKUL SURESH,
-                MERIN JOSEPH
+                MERIN JOSEPH.
       We've created a website which detects whether the friendship is true of fake on the basis of entering the names, its purely a useless website as there are tasks to perform and more interesting things are followed.
 A QUICK DESCRIPTION: